Pratt to Outline 2008 Agenda at Annual Meeting Dec. 4

 The Louis D. Brandeis Law Society

-will present its annual Benjamin F. Levy Community Service Award to Louis W. Fryman at the Society's annual Hanukkah Party on Thursday, Nov.
-29 from 5:30 to 7:30 p.m. at the Top of the Tower, 1717 Arch St., 51st Floor.
-The party, which celebrates the Jewish Festival of Lights, will include a ceremonial menorah lighting and food and drink.
-The event also includes the Society's installation of incoming Chancellor Louis Podel, officers and new members for 2008.
+will present its Benjamin F. Levy Community Service Award to Louis W. Fryman at its annual Hanukkah party on Thursday, Nov.
+29 at the Top of the Tower, 1717 Arch St., beginning at 5:30 p.m.

 You have received this message because you are listed with the Philadelphia Bar Association as a subscriber to the Bar Reporter Online.
 This message may contain commercial content.
 If you wish to add, modify or delete a Bar Reporter Online subscription, either send an e-mail to firstname.lastname@example.org